Where are you moving to?

 Get in Touch with Nature

-One of LA's most iconic destinations, Venice Beach offers plenty of outdoor activities.
-Spend the day lounging on the beach, playing beach volleyball, or renting a bike to explore the boardwalk.
-And if you're feeling adventurous, you can even take a surf lesson or rent a stand-up paddleboard.
+Venice Beach is an iconic Los Angeles destination, offering plenty of outdoor activities.
+Spend the day lounging on the sand, playing beach volleyball, or renting a bike to explore its boardwalk.
+For something a little more daring, try taking a surf lesson or renting a stand-up paddleboard!

 Venice Canals

-Right off Venice Beach lies a vintage neighborhood lined with man-made canals that make for a scenic afternoon stroll or a romantic date night.
-Built by Abbot Kinney in 1905, the historic Venice Canals are frequented by locals and visitors alike.
-While off the beaten path, the canals are more than worth the journey for the photo ops alone.
-After spending time in the city, you’ll find this area surrounded by cute bungalow houses to be a breath of fresh air!
+Just off Venice Beach lies a historic neighborhood lined with man-made canals that make a pleasant stroll or romantic date night destination.
+Established by Abbot Kinney in 1905, Venice Canal Historic District attract locals and visitors alike - they make for excellent photo opps, too!
+After spending time in the city, this place surrounded by cute bungalow houses, can provide much-needed respite!

 The Gardens of the Getty

-In addition to the Central Garden, you can also enjoy the Cactus Garden and multiple sculpture gardens filled with contemporary art.
+Beyond the Central Garden, visitors can also discover the Cactus Garden and multiple sculpture gardens full of contemporary art.

 Get Active with Sports